- OWL will now close at 6pm PT on Fridays and reopen on Mondays at 12am PT (midnight). Please plan accordingly now that OWL is closed on the weekends.

-The OWL responds to Midpoint Review and Final Review written proposals.
-For additional information about Midpoint Review and Final Review, please contact the ARC Language Lab.
+- The OWL responds to Midpoint Review and Final Review written proposals.

 Why is there a submission limit?
 Why can’t I submit my whole paper?

-We would love to be able to help all students as much as possible, but since the Online Writing Lab (OWL) is open 24 hours a day, seven days a week and is available to every student in the school, this is not possible.
+We would love to be able to help all students as much as possible, but since the Online Writing Lab (OWL) is open five days a week and is available to every student in the school, this is not possible.
 We want to give all students a chance to get advice from our tutors up to two times each week; that’s why we have a submission limit of 1,000 words per submission.
 We apologize for any inconvenience this may cause you.

 To get the most out of your submissions: